-Dry climates are characterized by very low rainfall that is not adequate for the growth of plants.

-These climates cover a very large area f the planet extending over large latitudes from 15° - 60° north and south of the equator.

-At low latitudes, from 15° - 30° , they occur in the area of subtropical high where subsidence and inversion of temperature do not produce rainfall.

-On the western margin of the continents, adjoining the cold current, particularly over the west coast of South\ America, they extend more equator wards and occur on the coast land.
-In middle latitudes, from 35° - 60° north and south of equator, they are confined to the interior of continents where maritime-humid winds do not reach and to areas often surrounded by mountains.

-Dry climates are divided into steppe or semi-arid climate (BS) and desert climate (BW).

-They are further subdivided as subtropical steppe (BSh) and subtropical desert (BWh) at latitudes from 15° - 35° and mid-latitude steppe (BSk) and mid-latitude desert (BWk) at latitudes between 35° - 60° .

-Subtropical Steppe (BSh) and Subtropical Desert (BWh) Climates Subtropical steppe subtropical desert (BWh) have common temperature characteristics.

-(BSh) and precipitation and

-Located in the transition zone between humid and dry climates, subtropical steppe receives slightly more rainfall than the desert, adequate enough for the growth of sparse grasslands.

-The rainfall in both the climates is highly variable.

-The variability in the rainfall affects the life in the steppe much more than in the desert, more often causing famine.

-Rain occurs in short intense thundershowers in deserts and is ineffective in building soil moisture.

-Fog is common in coastal deserts bordering cold currents.

-Maximum temperature in the summer is very high.

-The highest shade temperature of 58° C was recorded at Al Aziziyah, Libya on

-13 September 1922.
-The annual and diurnal ranges of temperature are also high.
+- Dry climates are characterized by very low rainfall that is not adequate for the growth of plants. - These climates cover a very large area of the planet extending over large latitudes from 15 60 north and south of the equator. - At low latitudes, from 15 30% they occur in the area of subtropical high where subsidence and inversion of temperature do not produce rainfall. - Dry climates are divided into steppe or semi-arid climate (BS) and desert climate (BW). - They are further subdivided as subtropical steppe (BSh) and subtropical desert (BWh) at latitudes from 15° 35° and mid-latitude steppe (BSk) and mid-latitude desert (BWk) at latitudes between 35° 60°. - Subtropical Steppe (BSh) and Subtropical Desert (BWh) Climates Subtropical steppe (BSH) and subtropical desert (BWh) have common precipitation and temperature characteristics. - The rainfall in both the climates is highly variable. - The variability in the rainfall affects the life in the steppe much more than in the desert, more often causing famine. - Fog is common in coastal deserts bordering cold currents. - Maximum temperature in the summer is very high. - The highest shade temperature of 58° C was recorded at Al Aziziyah, Libya on 13 September 1922.
 Warm Temperate (Mid-Latitude) Climates-C

-Warm temperate (mid-latitude) climates extend from 30° - 50° of latitude mainly on the eastern and western margins of continents.

-These climates generally have warm summers with mild winters.
+- Warm temperate (mid-latitude) climates extend from 30 50 of latitude mainly on the eastern and western margins of continents. - These climates generally have warm summers with mild winters.